 Establishment of the Council's objectives - The Council has a published Corporate Plan for the period 2013-2017.
-This document sets out the Council's policy priorities and planned actions in the areas of: Governance & Strategy, Regeneration & Community, Housing & Properties, Environmental Services and Pensions.
+This document set out the Council's policy priorities and planned actions in the areas of: Governance & Strategy, Regeneration & Community, Housing & Properties, Environmental Services and Pensions.
+A replacement Corporate Plan was issued at the beginning of 2017 to cover 2017-2021.